History of the Cleveland Cavaliers: 2015–2016: Ending Cleveland's drought

-2016–2018: Ruling the East
+2016–2018: Rivalry with Golden State

 The 2016–17 season was marred by injuries and unexpected losses for the Cavaliers.
 LeBron James described it as one of the "strangest" years of his career, and felt the Cavs' roster was too "top heavy" after falling to 30–14 following a three-game losing streak in late January.
 The team had fickle chemistry and camaraderie out on the floor due to the constant changing of line-ups.
 The Cavaliers finished the regular season as the second seed in the East with a 51–31 record, after losing their final four games.
 Despite this, the Cavaliers rolled through the Eastern Conference playoffs, going 12–1 and putting up the best offensive efficiency in the history of the postseason through the first three rounds, besting the "Showtime" Los Angeles Lakers of the 1980s.
 However, they met their match in the 2017 NBA Finals, facing the Golden State Warriors in a highly anticipated rematch.
 The Warriors had gone 12–0 in their Western Conference playoff run, and took down the Cavaliers in five games despite James averaging 33.6 points, 12.0 rebounds and 10.0 assists to become the first player to average a triple-double in the championship round.

 In the 2017 off-season, Kyrie Irving demanded a trade, citing that he no longer wanted to play second fiddle to LeBron.
 Irving's wish was later granted, sending him to the Boston Celtics.

 Midseason saw a massive overhaul of the Cavaliers roster, such as trading Dwyane Wade to the Miami Heat, Isaiah Thomas to the Los Angeles Lakers for Larry Nance Jr. and Jordan Clarkson, and Derrick Rose and Jae Crowder were shipped to the Utah Jazz in exchange for George Hill.
 This new roster made the Cavaliers play better.
 They made it to the NBA Finals for the fourth straight year, only again to be stopped by the Warriors, who swept them 4–0.

 After the Finals, three frontrunners emerged as favorites to sign LeBron: The Cavs, Los Angeles Lakers, and Philadelphia 76ers.
 LeBron signed with the Lakers, leaving Cleveland again.
 Trying to stay competitive, the Cavs re-signed Kevin Love to 4-year, $120 million extension.

-2018–present: Post-Lebron era II
+2018–2022: Post-James era

 2018–2021: Growing pains

 After LeBron had left, Cleveland's plan was to remain competitive with Collin Sexton and Cedi Osman developing together and led by Love, but, unfortunately, injuries to Love and Tristan Thompson derailed the Cavs season with few bright spots, such as Osman performing in the Rising Stars Challenge.
-Tyronn Lue would be fired after starting the '18-'19 season 0-6, replaced by interim coach Larry Drew.
-The Cavs would miss the 2019 NBA playoffs and receive the fifth pick in the 2019 NBA Draft.
+Tyronn Lue would be fired after starting the '18-'19 season 0–6, replaced by interim coach Larry Drew.
+The Cavs would miss the 2019 NBA playoffs and receive the fifth pick in the 2019 NBA draft.